javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-garbage-collection/article.md

 We can also imagine the process as spilling a huge bucket of paint from the roots, that flows through all references and marks all reachable objects.
 The unmarked ones are then removed.

 That's the concept of how garbage collection works.
-JavaScript engines apply many optimizations to make it run faster and not affect the execution.
+JavaScript engines apply many optimizations to make it run faster and not introduce any delays into the code execution.

 Some of the optimizations:

 - **Generational collection** -- objects are split into two sets: "new ones" and "old ones".
-Many  objects appear, do their job and die fast, they can be cleaned up aggressively.
+In typical code, many objects have a short life span: they appear, do their job and die fast, so it makes sense to track new objects and clear the memory from them if that's the case.
 Those that survive for long enough, become "old" and are examined less often.
 - **Incremental collection** -- if there are many objects, and we try to walk and mark the whole object set at once, it may take some time and introduce visible delays in the execution.
-So the engine tries to split the garbage collection into pieces.
-Then the pieces are executed one by one, separately.
-That requires some extra bookkeeping between them to track changes, but we have many tiny delays instead of a big one.
+So the engine splits the whole set of existing objects into multiple parts.
+And then clear these parts one after another.
+There are many small garbage collections instead of a total one.
+That requires some extra bookkeeping between them to track changes, but we get many tiny delays instead of a big one.
 - **Idle-time collection** -- the garbage collector tries to run only while the CPU is idle, to reduce the possible effect on the execution.

 There exist other optimizations and flavours of garbage collection algorithms.
 As much as I'd like to describe them here, I have to hold off, because different engines implement different tweaks and techniques.
 And, what's even more important, things change as engines develop, so studying deeper "in advance", without a real need is probably not worth that.
 Unless, of course, it is a matter of pure interest, then there will be some links for you below.